How to Read You Annual Water Report

 Date

 This report should be received every July 1st.
-It shows the finding of the water testing from the previous year.
-What you see in your current CCR is the findings of the previous year.
+It shows the findings of the water testing from the previous year.
+What you see in your current CCR are the findings from the previous year.

 Language Options

-For non-English speaking populations, water providers must provide the CCR in the relevant languages.
-For example, Spanish, French, etc.
+Water providers must provide the CCR in the relevant languages for non-English-speaking populations, such as Spanish, French, etc.

 Is my water safe?